Strong & Durable Smile Treatment

 Traditional braces have stood the test of time and remain a well-recognized symbol of orthodontic care at Johnson Orthodontics.

-These orthodontics workhorses have a long history of successful treatment and are great at correcting many oral issues for patients in Rehoboth Beach and the surrounding area.
+These steadfast orthodontic tools boast a rich history of successful treatment and effectively address oral concerns for patients in Rehoboth Beach and the surrounding communities.

-The brackets are durable and made from a mix of stainless steel, nickel, and other metals.
-Brackets have little hooks or doors where a wire is threaded.
-A bracket can be secured by closing the door or placing an elastic over the wire.
+Crafted from a blend of stainless steel, nickel, and other metals, brackets are remarkably durable.
+Each bracket has small hooks or doors through which a wire is threaded.
+Brackets can be secured by closing the doors or placing elastic bands over the wires.

-Dr. Johnson will use this to attach the brackets to your teeth.
-It’s common to attach the bracket directly to your tooth.
+Dr. Johnson uses adhesive to attach brackets to your teeth.
+Generally, the bracket is affixed directly onto the tooth's surface.

-This pulls the upper jaw backward to correct an overbite or a lower jaw back to correct an underbite.
+Elastics are crucial at Johnson Orthodontics if bite correction is needed.
+They're commonly strung between upper and lower bracket hooks.
+This arrangement pulls the upper jaw backward to correct an overbite or the lower jaw backward to address an underbite.